-Lawmakers seek deal amid shutdown-DACA 'chaos'
+Acrimony deepens after government shutdown's first day

 Blame game

-House Republicans were emphatic: this one isn't their fault.
+House Republicans were emphatic: This one isn't their fault.

 "It's the hashtag Schumer Shutdown.
 Period," Rep. Billy Long, a Republican from Missouri.